 All boards with their own processor are actively integrated into the System's auto-reset logic.
-On boards without a processor the circulating signal is bridged on the System bus and by this means the pulse is forwarded directly to the next board.
+On boards without a processor the circulating signal is bridged and by this means the pulse is forwarded directly to the next board.

 7.1.6 Serial Output of Data Telegrams